 It takes time to get to know journalists, especially if you’re also focused on other types of business networking, like seeking out potential brand partners, investors and the like.
 Anyone who’s been to a trade show, conference or networking event knows how challenging it is to make a consequential—and memorable—first impression.

-Building the kind of media relationships a brand needs to take its PR strategy further and acting on that effort with well-timed, personalized communication is flat-out hard on top of all the other responsibilities an executive typically has on their plate.
+Building the level of media relations a brand needs to take its PR strategy further and acting on that effort with well-timed, personalized communication is flat-out hard on top of all the other responsibilities an executive typically has on their plate.

 You never know when a programming organizer at a big-name conference will have a last-minute spot to fill.
 It’s up to the publicist to set a high bar for cannabis PR professionalism so their circle thinks of them first when such an opportunity crops up, and reaches out for a recommendation for a business leader who would be the best fit for that panel presentation.